Dawn Marie Sass: Wisconsin Treasurer

 In 2006, she defeated incumbent Voight on November 7, 2006, in a narrow upset victory by a margin of 8,648 votes(0.42%) with little party support.
 She had spent almost $4000 on the race, most of it coming from her own pocket (she was working as a store clerk at Boston Store at this time).

 On November 2, 2010, Sass was defeated for reelection by Kurt W. Schuller.

-During her term as State Treasurer, Sass traveled to all 72 Wisconsin counties every year of her four year term.
+During her term as State Treasurer, Sass traveled to all 72 Wisconsin counties every year of her four-year term.
 She credits former U.S. Senator Russ Feingold for giving her the blueprint for the county visits (she had the honor after her election to visit several counties with the Senator).
-In her four years, Sass helped reunite Wisconsinites with just over $100 million dollars in unclaimed property money, stream-lined the process for claiming unclaimed funds, and staffed the State Treasurer booth at the Wisconsin State Fair helping to process claims for visitors to the booth.
+In her four years, Sass helped reunite Wisconsinites with just over $100 million in unclaimed property money, stream-lined the process for claiming unclaimed funds, and staffed the State Treasurer booth at the Wisconsin State Fair helping to process claims for visitors to the booth.
 Sass also started contests for school-aged children to raise awareness of the Wisconsin 529 savings plan - EdVest.
 The contests included a coloring contest for 1st - 3rd graders where they drew what they wanted to be when they grew up, an essay contest for 4-6th graders where they described what they wanted to be when they grew up and a video contest for 9th and 10th graders - where they made a video to describe what they wanted to be or how they would choose their college.
-The winners of the first coloring contest saw their drawings made into a poster the was distributed to public libraries throughout the state.
+The winners of the first coloring contest saw their drawings made into a poster that was distributed to public libraries throughout the state.
 The winners of the first essay contest were invited to the Governor's residence, with family and teachers, to read their essay's and enjoy a reception.
 The video winner's were invited to a U.W.
 Board of Regents meeting where they showed the winning videos and had a small reception after.
 Several of the members of the Board of Regents commented it was one of the best meetings they had attended.
 In all, sixty-seven students were awarded EdVest College Savings Accounts ranging from $500.00 to $1,000.00.